Rescuers scramble to find survivors in Morocco after powerful earthquake kills more than 2,000 - KESQ

 Some brought bags of clothes and food, preparing for a possible longer stay away from their homes.

-Morocco’s King Mohammed VI has issued instructions to set up a commission for relief services to provide care, housing and foods for those affected.
-He has also ordered mosques nationwide to hold funeral prayers, known as ‘Janazah’ prayers, at noon on Sunday for those killed.
+The King has issued instructions to set up a commission for relief services to provide care, housing and foods for those affected.
+He also ordered mosques nationwide to hold funeral prayers, known as ‘Janazah’ prayers, at noon on Sunday for those killed.

 Flags around the city are flying at half-mast to mark three days of national mourning announced by the monarchy.